FourierFlows/FourierFlows.jl/README.md

 ## Overview

-This software provides solvers for partial differential equations on doubly-periodic domains using Fourier-based pseudospectral methods.
+This software provides tools for partial differential equations on doubly-periodic domains using Fourier-based pseudospectral methods.
 A central intent of the software's design is also to provide a framework for writing new, fast solvers for new physical problems.